scanhamman/ror1/README.md

 a) Replacement of the strings of categorised values by integers.
 The integers are as given by lookup tables (set up within the 'lup' or lookup schema) which effectively provide enumerations of these categorised values, e.g. the organisation, name, link, external id and relationship types.
-This is designed to make any future data processing quicker and future display more flexible.
+This is intended to make any future data processing quicker and future display more flexible.

 b) The expansion of the admin_data table, to include for each organisation the numbers of entities of each type it is linked with, e.g. how many names (of various types), links and external ids (of